 What Is CBD and How Does It Work?

 It has long been known that CBD relaxes and calms people and animals.
-It is only recently, though, studies into the full effects of cannabinoids have been conducted.
+However, recently though, studies into the full effects of cannabinoids have been conducted.
 It has been discovered that CBD alters the levels of serotonin.
 Low levels of serotonin are linked to both anxiety and depression.

 How to Calm My Dog with Cannabidiol?